francisN21/Project-3/client/Checklist.md

   -[] make events public or private
   -[] invite friends to an event
   -[] Clusters
+  -[] Convert Long and lat to real addresses
 - [] Styling
 - [] DEPLOY!
 - [] README